jfricano/StreamOtter/docs/IMPLEMENTATION_STATUS.md

 | Auth, revocation, synchronization, cleanup, overload/resource limits, broker authentication paths have results and explicit limitations | Met |
 | No unresolved failure contradicts a promised V1 behavior | No known contradiction; limitations are listed above |

 Gate A is met.
-The next milestone is the public home site and integrated `/demo` (Gate B), which needs product decisions first: domain, site framework, hosting provider, operating budget, and the demo's operator.
+The home site and live demo are a separate project, Lontra Creek, planned for `streamotter.app`; it uses the published packages, and its launch criteria (Gate B) are maintained with it.
+See the [home site plan](./WEBSITE_AND_DEMO_PLAN.md).